• Skip to primary navigation

 • Vegan breakfast sausage & shredded Brussels sprouts (shown above)

-• Vegan fried shrimp or vegan fish for a plant based take on shrimp & grits
+• Vegan fried shrimp for a plant based take on shrimp & grits

 • Vegan pulled pork with Soy Curls